 - FMS Certified, Muscle Activation Level 1

 - B.S.
-Exercise Science minor in psychology/li>
+Exercise Science minor in psychology

-- Played collegiate basketball and softball/li>
+- Played collegiate basketball and softball

 What drew you to the fitness/training field?

-From a very young age, I always knew that I was meant for an active job and life style.
+From a very young age, I always knew that I was meant for an active job and lifestyle.
 Being a two-sports athlete allowed me to travel out of a suitcase for most summers and experience different training facilities, coaches, and playing fields.
-Learning to be elite at not just one sport made my passion of wanting to train individuals from all backgrounds.
+Learning to be elite at not just one sport made my passion for wanting to train individuals from all backgrounds.
 We all need the same foundations but it’s how you specialize it for each individual sport or individual person that makes it addicting.

 What is the most fulfilling part of your job?